dexxeth/Mouse-Control-with-Hand-Gestures/Readme.md

 # Mouse Control with Hand Gestures

-This Python script uses OpenCV, MediaPipe, and PyAutoGUI to control the mouse cursor with hand gestures detected from the webcam.
+This Python program uses OpenCV, MediaPipe, and PyAutoGUI to control the mouse cursor with hand gestures detected from the webcam.

 ## Table of Contents